Checkmaits/reaction-timer/README.md

 # reaction-timer

-A simple reaction time game built with Vue
+A simple reaction time game built with Vue.
+I'm still learning Vue so please don't attack me if it's not good.